Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 1: ON, inform players about activating their abilities manually.
 			// 2: ON, do not inform players about activating their abilities manually.
 			"Human Support"				"0"

-			// Human-controlled Mutant Tanks are renamed to their type's assigned name.
-If the player has a personalized Mutant Tank with a custom name, the player will use that name instead.
-Names are reverted back upon death, player disconnect, or end of map.
-			// Note: This setting overrides the same setting under the "Plugin Settings/Human Support" section.
-			// Note: This setting can be overridden for specific players.
-			// --
-			// 0: OFF
-			// 1: ON
-			"Rename Players"			"0"
 		}
 		"Spawn"
 		{